-About 1,000 years ago, the Fremont people lived in this area and left evidence of their presence in the form of petroglyphs and pictographs.
+The Fremont people lived in this area about 1,000 years ago and left evidence of their presence in the form of petroglyphs and pictographs.
 Several areas in the monument allow visitors to easily access these designs and ponder the mystery of why they were created.

 Archaeologists first studied and named the Fremont culture along the Fremont River in south-central Utah and have since traced it through much of the Green and Colorado River drainages.
 The lifestyle of the Fremont people varied considerably throughout that area, reflecting the diverse environments that they inhabited.
 In general, they lived in small bands or family groups, grew crops to supplement native foods, and did not build large permanent dwellings.